Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Science and natural history museums have generally been slower to understand, acknowledge and respond to these histories, as science is frequently - and wrongly - seen as being somehow above these issues.

 ‘We’ve been seeing this decolonial practice rising up in art museums and other places of culture such as the British Museum,’ explains Miranda.
 ‘But there is this feeling that natural history and science museums have been flying under the radar, but this is something that they really need to get a grip of.’

 There is often a reluctance to talk about these histories in an honest way.
 By opening up and discussing the origins of our collections and the range of histories hidden within them, museums can start to look towards a more positive future and inclusive practise.

-'At the moment, I'm specifically interested the hidden histories and stories of people of colour in natural history and their contribution to science,' says Miranda.
+‘At the moment, I'm specifically interested in the hidden histories and stories of people of colour in natural history and their contribution to science,’ says Miranda.

 ‘Despite the time period that these early European scientists were working in, biographies often don’t actually say that it was during a time of deep fighting and slavery.
 It all seems like a happy occasion in which these scientists are just wandering through the Amazon and exploring.’

 This distortion of history stems in part from how these explorers very rarely acknowledged the tremendous work of their local guides.

 ‘The local guides were giving the explorers knowledge that was - unbeknown to those guides - often scientific,’ says Miranda.
 ‘And yet they rarely got any credit.’

 While many of these people, such as the enslaved men and women under Sloane, remain unnamed, some stories do still exist.
 It’s just that more work is needed to uncover and reveal them.